nitinmehra09/nitinmehra09/README.md

 # 💫 About Me:
 <h3>Hi, I’m Nitin Mehra!
-I specialize in Python, with a strong foundation in C and C++, crafting intelligent solutions through code.
-Always learning, always innovating.
-Beyond tech, I’m fueled by music, gaming, and the thrill of new challenges.
-Let’s create something amazing!</h3>
+I specialize in Python, Java, and C/C++, crafting intelligent solutions with AI.
+With a keen eye for problem-solving and a talent for writing effective prompts, I push the boundaries of what's possible.
+Beyond coding, I thrive on music, gaming, and creative challenges.
+Let’s build something extraordinary!</h3>

 ## 🌐 Socials: